albert-garreta/Example-keccak-in-starknet/README.md

 Additionally, I try to provide an explanation of why the hash is meant to be used the way it is, without getting too much into technicalities.

-**NOTE:** Most likely there are and will be other updates that follow a similar design pattern
+**NOTE 1:** Most likely there are and will be other updates that follow a similar design pattern

+**NOTE 2:** Any feedback is extremely welcome!

 The high level overview of how to compute a keccak256 hash in StarkNet is the following: